 This process allows livestock to grow to maturity in a pastoral setting, and when the stock has grown to the required size, it is harvested.
 The detachable cybernetic implant (or artificial head) is removed before the body is slaughtered, and recalibrated for reuse on a younger animal.
 Some cyborgised heads contain a certain amount of fully biological neural tissue, genetically or otherwise modified for longevity, while others use simulated neuronic equivalents only.
 Usually the head is configured to resemble the original animal closely, although stylistic considerations sometimes produce more fanciful results.

-The most advanced form of mind transfer used in cybernetic livestock husbandry uses a backup cache to record the animal’s mind before consumption, and the mindstate is transferred to biotech computronium in another animal's womb.
+The most advanced form of mind transfer used in cybernetic livestock husbandry uses a backup cache to record the animal's mind before consumption, and the mindstate is transferred to biotech computronium in another animal's womb.
 When that animal gets pregnant the offspring has the mindstate gradually downloaded into it as it develops.
-This gradual integration was developed during the Second Federation, and is the usual method used in the Sophic League and elsewhere.
+This gradual transfer was developed during the Integration, and is the usual method used in the Sophic League and elsewhere.

 This technique allows the body to live a relatively normal life between birth and consumption, growing larger over time; most connoisseurs of meat produced from free-range livestock approve of this process as it produces an authentically exercised body for slaughter.
 Livestock with cybernetic transfer equipment installed experience a life extended to an arbitrary degree, mostly an uneventful one (apart from periodic reincarnation with a new body).